 The Apple Watch 3, Google Pried 2 smartphone, and Microsoft Surface all have eSIM abilities, for example.
 The technology would make it easier for people to use local carriers when traveling internationally and would free up storage space in devices to use for other technologies.
-The programment of the programment of the programment of the bigger processors and batteries.
+The processors and batteries.